apple/ccs-caldavtester/README.txt

 	ELEMENT <port>
 		port to use to connect to server.

+	ELEMENT <authtype>
+		HTTP authentication method to use.

 	ELEMENT <ssl>
 		if present, use SSL to connect to the server.

-	ELEMENT <calendarpath>
-		base path to a calendar on the server to run tests with.

-	ELEMENT <user>
+	ELEMENT <substitutions>
-		user id to use when authenticating with the server.
+		used to encapsulate all variable substitutions.

-	ELEMENT <pswd>
+		ELEMENT <substitution>
-		password to use when authenticating with the server.
+			a variable substitution - the repeat attribute can be used to repeat the substitution a set number of times whilst generating different substitutions.

-	ELEMENT <hostsubs>
+			ELEMENT <key>
-		a string that can be substituted into test scripts and data using '$host:' as the substitution key string.
+				the substitution key (usually '$xxx:').

-	ELEMENT <pathsubs>
+			ELEMENT <value>
-		a string that can be substituted into test scripts and data using '$pathprefix1:' as the substitution key string.
+				the substitution value.

 caldavtest.dtd: